 Biomedical Science BSc

-In her final year of her undergraduate degree at the University of Westminster, Tino intends to continue her career in the world of biomedicine and healthcare.
+Having completed her bachelor's degree at the University of Westminster, Tino intends to continue her career in the world of biomedicine and healthcare.
 Tino has a keen interest in merging all disciplines and a belief that multiple perspectives are key for social progress.
 Born in Zimbabwe; she has been inspired by the voices of black writers and academics, taking inspiration to make science anti-racist and accesible.
 As a young woman navigating identity, in her final year she aims to draw on her own personal experience to create tools that forge a safe, open and de-colonial space at Westminster.

 Lubna Bin Zayyad